-At pre-programmed intervals (#iiSampleInterval=) the MicroCAT wakes up, samples data, stores the data in its FLASH memory, and goes to sleep (enters quiescent state).
+Autonomous Sampling (Logging commands) Notes: If the FLASH memory is filled to capacity, autonomous sampling stops (i.e., the MicroCAT does not overwrite the data in memory).
+Use #iiStop to: stop logging. stop waiting to start logging (after #iiStartLater has been sent).
+Once #iiStop is sent, the MicroCAT will accept all commands again.
+The MicroCAT samples data at pre-programmed intervals, defined by #iiSampleInterval.
+For each sample, the MicroCAT wakes up, the pump runs for 1.0 second (if the conductivity frequency from the last sample was greater than #iiMinCondFreq=), the MicroCAT samples and stores the data in its FLASH memory, and the MicroCAT goes to sleep (enters quiescent state).
 Logging is started with #iiStartNow or #iiStartLater, and is stopped with #iiStop. #iiSL can be used to obtain the last data sample without interrupting data acquisition.
 The MicroCAT has a lockout feature to prevent unintended interference with sampling.
-If the MicroCAT is logging or is waiting to start logging (#iiStartLater has been sent, but logging has not started yet), the MicroCAT will only accept: GData, PwrOff, Dataii, ID?, #iiGetCD, #iiGetSD, #iiGetCC, #iiGetEC, #iiGetHD, #iiDS, !iiDS, #iiDC, #iiTS, #iiTSR, #iiTSH, #iiSL, #iiSLT, and #iiStop.

-Example: Autonomous Sampling (user input in bold)

-Wake up all MicroCATs.
+If the MicroCAT is logging or is waiting to start logging (#iiStartLater has been sent, but logging has not started yet), the MicroCAT will only accept: GData, PwrOff, Dataii, ID?, #iiGetCD, #iiGetSD, #iiGetCC, #iiGetEC, #iiGetHD, #iiDS, !iiDS, #iiDC, #iiTSR, #iiTSR, #iiTSH, #iiSL, #iiSLT, and #iiStop.
+Example: Autonomous Sampling (user input in bold) Wake up all MicroCATs.
 Globally set date and time for all MicroCATs to 05 September 2008, 12:00:00.
 For each MicroCAT: initialize logging to overwrite previous data in memory; set up to sample every 20 seconds; and start on 10 September 2008 at 12:00:00.
 After all parameters are entered, verify setup.
 Send power-off command to MicroCATs - system will automatically wake up and go to sleep for each sample.
 (Select Connect in Seaterm485's Communications menu to connect and wake up all MicroCATs.)

-DATETIME=09052008120000

-#01INITLOGGING

-#01SAMPLEINTERVAL=20

-#01STARTDATETIME=09102008120000
+DATETIME=09052008120000 #01INITLOGGING #01SAMPLEINTERVAL=20 #01STARTDATETIME=09102008120000